Staged Entry: Setup

-\subsection{Setup}
+This paper proceeds as follows.
+Section \ref{sec:setup} describes the setup of the model.
+Section \ref{sec:benchmark} illustrates key results about the benchmark model with exogenous entry costs.
+Section \ref{sec:externalities} assesses the fiscal policy implications of endogenous entry costs (externalities).
+Section \ref{sec:calibration} calibrates the benchmark model on U.S.\ firm-entry data and quantifies the mechanisms behind the welfare gains from Pigouvian instruments.
+Lastly, Section \ref{sec:conclusion} concludes.
+An appendix collects mathematical proofs and details about the calibration.

+\section{Setup}

-We study a closed economy with monopolistic competition and CES preferences.
-The representative consumer's utility is $U^{\frac{\sigma-1}{\sigma}}=\int_{\omega \in \Omega} q (\omega)^{\frac{\sigma-1}{\sigma}}d\omega$, where $\Omega$ represents the set of varieties available in equilibrium, $q(\omega)$ is consumption of variety $\omega\in\Omega$, and $\sigma>1$ is the elasticity of substitution.
-Firms supply these varieties with heterogeneous productivities $\varphi (\omega)>0$, which we treat as exogenous.
-Production requires a single factor input.
-It involves a fixed requirement $f>0$ (in units of the input) and variable input usage proportional to output, yielding the total input demand function $l(q) = f+q/\varphi$ for a firm producing quantity $q$ with productivity $\varphi$.
-The representative consumer supplies the input inelastically; we normalize total input to $L=1$.
-The base cost per unit of the input is normalized to unity.
+We study a closed economy populated by a representative consumer whose preferences for individual goods (varieties) feature Constant Elasticity of Substitution (CES).
+The utility function is expressed as $U^{\frac{\sigma-1}{\sigma}}=\int_{\omega\in\Omega}q\left(\omega\right)^{\frac{\sigma-1}{\sigma}}d\omega$, where $\Omega$ is the set of product varieties available in equilibrium, $q\left(\omega\right)$ denotes the quantity of product $\omega\in\Omega$ consumed, and $\sigma>1$ is the elasticity of substitution.
+The firms that supply the varieties in $\Omega$ feature heterogeneous \emph{productivity} $\varphi\left(\omega\right)>0$.
+Their cost function is linear in the labor input $l$ and, due to operational fixed costs $f>0$, exhibits increasing returns to scale.
+The labor demand function is thus linear in quantity and (dropping dependence on $\omega$ from the notation) is expressed as $l\left(q\right)=f+q/\varphi$.
+In this economy, labor is inelastically supplied by a mass of workers $L$.
+Each unit of labor receives a wage $w$, normalized to unity ($w=1$).

 This economy inherits the standard properties of the monopolistic competition model by \cite{dixitMonopolisticCompetitionOptimum1977} as extended by \cite{melitzImpactTradeIntraIndustry2003}.
-In particular, each firm's optimal quantity scales with $\varphi^\sigma$, while revenues and profits scale with $\varphi^{\sigma-1}$.
-Hence, for any two firms with productivity $\varphi_1$ and $\varphi_2$, the ratio of their equilibrium revenues $r\left(\varphi\right)$ is $r\left(\varphi_{1}\right)/r\left(\varphi_{2}\right)=\left(\varphi_{1}/\varphi_{2}\right)^{\sigma-1}$.
-The productivity distribution is endogenously determined through competitive selection, but unlike in \cite{melitzImpactTradeIntraIndustry2003}, entry proceeds in two stages: entrepreneurs first pay an experimentation cost, then decide whether to incur an activation cost conditional on a noisy signal.
+In particular, for each firm optimal quantity is a power function of productivity with exponent $\sigma$, whereas both revenue and profit scale with exponent $\sigma-1$.
+Hence, for any two firms with productivity $\varphi_{1}$ and $\varphi_{2}$, the ratio of their equilibrium revenues $r(\varphi)$ is $r(\varphi_{1})/r(\varphi_{2})=\left(\varphi_{1}/\varphi_{2}\right)^{\sigma-1}$.
+As in \cite{melitzImpactTradeIntraIndustry2003}, the probability distribution of productivity in this model is endogenous and determined by competitive selection of firms in equilibrium.
+However, the details of the protocol differ in our model: firms engage in a \emph{three-stages entry} process, which proceeds as follows.